Olgavln/Olgavln/README.md

-# Olga Palamarchuk
+# Olha Leontyeva

-#### I am Olga from Ukraine and I am doing web development.
-I make high-quality cross-browser and adaptive layout using the BEM methodology.
-I am constantly developing and improving my skills.
+#### I’m Olga from Ukraine — a web developer shifting focus toward project management.
+I specialize in creating high-quality, cross-browser, and responsive layouts using the BEM methodology.
+Currently, I’m building my career as a Junior Project Manager.
+I apply Agile practices, organize sprint planning, and manage project workflows using GitHub Projects and Kanban boards.
+I’ve completed project management courses on Coursera and continue to grow both technically and as a team coordinator.

 ## Skills and Experience